KaneMayfield/Rescue-Lifeboat/README.md

 - It does not take a percentage of your assets.
 Not even for doordash to tip ourselves.
 - It cannot recover lost funds from whoever stole from you, we are not a vigilante service.
 This is not John Wick.
 None of us have that kind of cardio.
 - It does not custody your funds at any point, because then we'd start going "one for you, two for me"
 - It does not send your private key anywhere — keys are processed locally.
 We also dont touch your house or car keys.
 No piano keys.
-Stricly guitar strings and privacy. and never leave your machine
+Strictly guitar strings and privacy... like a weekend at Santana's house.
+Your private key and cat pictures never leave your machine.

 ---